 How to manage my boxwood leafminer problem?

 Boxwood leafminers can be controlled by pesticide applications that either kill adults before they lay eggs, and or kill the early stage larvae soon after they begin feeding inside the leaf.
 Systemic applied insecticides tend to be more effective than contact insecticides because they kill leafminers that hatch from eggs laid in the leaf tissue.
 Soil applied systemic insecticides including dinotefuran, and imidacloprid can be applied to the soil soon after boxwoods have stopped flowering.
 This will allow enough time for the product to be taken up into the leaves, while reducing exposure to pollinators.
-Although these products are effective against both the boxwood leafminers they can increase problems with boxwood spider mites.
+Although these products are effective against boxwood leafminers they can increase problems with boxwood spider mites.
 Many products containing spinosad (Fertilome Borer and Bagworm Killer, or Captain Jack’s Deadbug) are labeled to reduce leafminer problems and do not cause mite outbreaks.
 I could find no reference in the literature that shows they are effective against this boxwood leafminer.

 What are boxwood spider mites and can I manage them and boxwood leafminer?